mattkim009/mattkim009.github.io/projects/sudoku.md

   }
 ```

-You can learn more about the assignment [here](http://courses.ics.hawaii.edu/ics211s18-1/morea/110.recursion/experience-H08.html) and for my code you van refer to my [repository](https://github.com/mattkim009/Hexadecimal-Sudoku)
+You can learn more about the assignment [here](http://courses.ics.hawaii.edu/ics211s18-1/morea/110.recursion/experience-H08.html) and view my code [here](https://github.com/mattkim009/Hexadecimal-Sudoku)